 Parry Grove Nature Trail

-There is also a native garden, The Whitaker Garden, at the beginning of the Trailhead.
-The entryway is very steep, with over 100 stone steps.
+There is also a native garden, The Whitaker Garden, found at the beginning of the Trailhead.

 Torrey Pines State Natural Reserve Visitor Center